briansu2004/briansu2004/SponsorFunding.md

 ### Help bring next-generation fishing intelligence to life

 Many mid-age anglers love spending their weekends on the lake or out at sea searching for the perfect fishing spot.
 But finding fish is still often based on guesswork, expensive equipment, or pure luck.
-I believe we can change that—with AI.
+I believe we can change that-with AI.

 I'm building an **AI-powered solution** that helps boat-based fishers locate fish more accurately, efficiently, and affordably.
 Your sponsorship will help make this open-source project a reality.